omadaniTet/sparse-moving-averages/README.txt

 Learners' ( https://arxiv.org/abs/2402.10142v2 ).
 'Open-ended' means the set of
 items that would be seen in the input stream is not known to the predictor, and can grow unbounded with passage of time.
-The predictor, being space-bounded (finite space, independent of streamm length), can only predict a relatively small subset of items, each with an estimated probability (a 'moving average'), at any given time.
+The predictor, being space-bounded (finite space, independent of stream length), can only predict a relatively small subset of items, each with an estimated probability (a 'moving average'), at any given time.

 - See SMAs.py for a number of SMAs such as Sparse EMA and Qs